kanaka/mal/process/guide.md

 * Add meta-data support to mal functions.
 TODO.
 Should be separate from the function macro flag.

-* Add atom data type and supporting core functions.
-This is the only mal data type/value that is mutable.
-TODO

 * Add the `readline` core function.
 TODO